brianpzaide/jat/README.md

 * upload an existing SQLite database file
 * download/export their database at any time

-The downloaded SQLite file acts as the portable backup/source-of-truth.

----

-## Tech Stack

-* Vue 3
+When the application reloads/browser refreshes:

+* if a database exists in IndexedDB, it is restored automatically
+* otherwise users may:

-* sql.js
+  * upload a database
-* IndexedDB
+  * start fresh

----

 ## Database Schema